opensafely/documentation/docs/getting-started/tutorial/introduction/index.md

 6. Add an analysis step to the study
 6. Run the study in a testing environment

-Please ask any questions in our [Q&A forum](https://github.com/opensafely/documentation/discussions)!

 ## Requirements

 The requirements for this tutorial are minimal.